A solvable extended logarithm of the Johnson homomorphism: Two lemmas

-The sequence \eqref{seq3} over $\Q$ follows from Proposition 2.3 in \cite{Mo} and is not central; however, to see a centrality, we only need recall the subgroups in \eqref{777}; we have \begin{lem} The horizontal sequences of the restriction of the diagram \eqref{seq388},
+Here, $E$ is the restriction of the map defined in \eqref{7577}.
+The sequence \eqref{seq388} over $\Q$ follows from Proposition 2.3 in \cite{Mo} and is not central; however, to see a centrality, we only need to recall the subgroups in \eqref{777}; we have \begin{lem} The horizontal sequences of the restriction of the diagram \eqref{seq388},

 are central extensions.
 In particular, $\mathrm{IA}_{\rm \bullet}(\hat{T}/\hat{T}_{m})$ is a nilpotent Lie group and is contractible. \end{lem} \begin{proof} We will show the centrality of only the upper sequence.
 For $f \in \Hom ( H_{\K} , \hat{T}_{m}/\hat{T}_{m+1} )$ and $\alpha \in \mathrm{IA}_{\rm alg}(\hat{T}/\hat{T}_{m+1}) $, by \eqref{777}, it suffices to show the identity $ ( \alpha \circ E(f))^{\sim }= (E(f) \circ \alpha )^{\sim }$.
 Let $r_k: \hat{T}/\hat{T}_{m+1}\ra \hat{T}_{m}/\hat{T}_{m+1} $ be the projection.
-Then, $ r_k(( \alpha \circ \iota(f))^{\sim })=r_k( \alpha )^{\sim } + r_k( \iota(f))^{\sim } =r_k( (\iota(f) \circ \alpha )^{\sim }) $ by the definition of $\mathrm{IA}_{\rm alg}(\hat{T}/\hat{T}_{m+1}) $.
-Since $q_k( \alpha \circ E(f)) = q_k( \alpha)=q_k(E(f) \circ \alpha)$ by the definition of $f$, we have the required identity. \end{proof}
+Then, $ r_m(( \alpha \circ E(f))^{\sim })=r_m( \alpha )^{\sim } + r_m( E(f))^{\sim } =r_m( (E(f) \circ \alpha )^{\sim }) $ by the definition of $\mathrm{IA}_{\rm alg}(\hat{T}/\hat{T}_{m+1}) $.
+Since $q_m( \alpha \circ E(f)) = q_m( \alpha)=q_m(E(f) \circ \alpha)$ by the definition of $f$, we have the required identity. \end{proof}